dfosli/dfosli/README.md

 # Hi, I'm Daniel F Stenseth

-I'm a master's student in Cybernetics at NTNU, passionate about software development, AI and Robotics.
+I study Cybernetics and Robotics at NTNU, currently on my third year of an integrated Master's degree (Bachelors and Masters over the course of 5 years), passionate about software development, AI and Robotics.

 ---